 This is an original pastel painting of two whooping cranes taking off in a marsh on a summer afternoon, 18.25″ wide x 12.25″ high using Rembrandt pastels on Canson pastel paper, matted with a 4″ warm cream acid-free mat with 1/4″ burnished gold wood fillet edging and 1-1/4″ burnished gold frame.
 The backing is acid-free foam core and the glass is premium clear glass.

 ABOUT THE ARTWORK

 What would their afternoon have been like?
-Using my photos of those marshes and many images of whooping cranes, I painted this in pastel, trying to capture the details that had stayed with me at seeing them, but also the feeling of movement in the marshes I had visited, the waving sedges, lapping water and constant breeze from the ocean.
+I painted this in pastel, trying to capture the feeling of the scene from the original photo, the feeling of movement in the marshes, the waving sedges, lapping water and constant breeze.

 And those summer colors, blue sky reflected on the water, reflected on the cranes.